 - Continue stacking until you have it four layers high or more.

-This is an excellent fire for cooking, for two reasons.
+This is an excellent cooking fire, for two reasons.

 The first is that the logs at the top can support the weight of your pot or pan.